 Power Switch (optional)

 My shop vac has been around for many years and the on/off switch was wearing out.
 I decided to take apart the shop vac and remove the switch and wire the motor to a constant “on” position.
 I then cut off the “male” end or plug of the power cable and ran it through the side of the cart and into an electrical switch box that I attached to the side of the cart.

 **If you are not comfortable with electrical wiring, please skip this step.

 I also ran an extension cord into the box and cut off the “female” end.
 I then stripped the wires and tied everything together with a wall switch and switch plate for an easy on/off switch.

 Hose and Cord holders for the sides

 In order to have a spot to hang the extension cord and vacuum hose while not in use, I built a couple small holders that I attached to the sides of the cart.
 These are smaller versions of the Garden Hose Hanger.

 This build only took a few hours and I wish I would have done it years ago.
-I highly recommend something like this to make life easier in the workshop and reclaim a 1 or 2 square feet of floor space.
-There were a few extra steps that I show in the video that are not in this article, so please watch the video for those details.
+I highly recommend something like this to make life easier in the workshop.
+You will also reclaim 1 or 2 square feet of floor space.
+There are a few extra steps in the video that are not in this article, please watch the video for more details.